helarie98/Global-Climate-Trends-and-Geographic-Drivers-of-Temperature-Variation-1891-2012-/README.md

 ## Key Analyses

-1. Long-Term Temperature Trends
+### 1. Long-Term Temperature Trends

-The analysis reveals a persistent increase in average temperatures over time.

-While early observations exhibit substantial variability due to limited data coverage, temperatures show a clearer and more consistent upward trend after the late nineteenth century.
+While early observations exhibit substantial variability due to limited data coverage, the analysis reveals a persistent increase in average temperatures after the late nineteenth century.
+We observed that, recent decades are among the warmest periods observed in the dataset.

-Key Finding

-Recent decades are among the warmest periods observed in the dataset.

-2. Data Coverage Assessment
+### 2. Data Coverage Assessment
 Early fluctuations in average temperature were investigated by analyzing the number of observations recorded each year.
 The results show that:

-Early years contain very few observations
+- Early years contain very few observations
-Data coverage expands significantly during the nineteenth century Coverage becomes stable after 1891
+- Data coverage expands significantly during the nineteenth century
-Key Finding
+- Coverage becomes stable after 1891

 Many apparent early temperature fluctuations are more likely caused by sparse data rather than genuine climate changes.

-3. Seasonal Patterns
+### 3. Seasonal Patterns

-Average temperatures exhibit a strong seasonal cycle.
+Average temperatures exhibit a strong seasonal cycle: January is the coolest month (~12.2°C), July is the warmest month (~24.2°C) and Temperatures follow a consistent annual cycle.

-Key Findings
-January is the coolest month (~12.2°C)
-July is the warmest month (~24.2°C)
-Temperatures follow a consistent annual cycle
-4. Regional Climate Differences
+### 4. Regional Climate Differences
-Country-Level Analysis

-City-Level Analysis

-Key Findings
+From the Country-Level  and City-Level Analysis, we found that:
-Sudan is the warmest country in the dataset
+- Sudan is the warmest country in the dataset
-Russia is the coldest country on average
+- Russia is the coldest country on average
-Umm Durman (Sudan) is the warmest city
+- Umm Durman (Sudan) is the warmest city
-Harbin (China) exhibits some of the coldest observed temperatures
+- Harbin (China) exhibits some of the coldest observed temperatures

 This demonstrates the substantial geographic variation in global climate conditions.

-5. Measurement Uncertainty Analysis
+### 5. Measurement Uncertainty Analysis

-To assess data reliability, temperature uncertainty was analyzed across time.
+To assess data reliability, temperature uncertainty was analyzed across time, we found that:

-Key Findings
-Measurement uncertainty decreases steadily over time Modern observations are more reliable than historical records Extreme temperatures generally exhibit low uncertainty
+- Measurement uncertainty decreases steadily over time
+- Modern observations are more reliable than historical records
+- Extreme temperatures generally exhibit low uncertainty

 These findings suggest that observed climate extremes are genuine measurements rather than artifacts of poor data quality.

-6. Temperature vs Measurement Uncertainty
+### 6. Temperature vs Measurement Uncertainty

-Correlation analysis produced:

-r = -0.0017
-Key Finding

-Temperature and measurement uncertainty are effectively independent.
+Correlation analysis produced r = -0.0017 indicating that emperature and measurement uncertainty are effectively independent.

 This indicates that extremely hot and cold observations are not systematically less reliable than moderate temperatures.

-7. Geographic Drivers of Temperature
+### 7. Geographic Drivers of Temperature

 A geographic analysis was performed using latitude information.